-There’s something magical about writing down the things that make your palms sweat just thinking about them.
+There’s something magical about writing down the things that require bravery just to think about them.
 I’ve heard that goals that are written down are around 80% more likely to come true than goals that are vague and not clearly written down (I’m not completely sure if that percentage is accurate, that’s just what I’ve heard).
-Once you have your dreams and the steps to get there written down, don’t forget that there’s power in numbers.
+Even still, you can write things down until your fingers are raw, but they are still much less likely to come true than they are if you also write out the steps you need to accomplish them.
+Once you have the dreams and the steps, don’t forget that there’s power in numbers.
 It’s a big deal when you voice something out loud to someone that seems crazy.
 Mostly because it means you might actually do it!

 Manifesting my Manifest Friend.

 I actually wrote this post before I even knew my Manifest Friend who I’d eventually find myself voicing my crazies out loud to.
 I’m glad I waited to post it until I found her, not only to hide my hypocriteness, but also because now that I do have a wonderful Manifest Friend, I actually understand the significance of the words I wrote about how important it is to find one!